UPDATED MAY 21, 2018

 - Identify and minimize known risks in advance of importation.
 Canine influenza is endemic in Thailand, South Korea and China, and can essentially be considered endemic in the USA.
-Northern California and Nevada are “hot spots” right now.
-For maps, see the Worm and Germs March 13 update.
+Northern California and Nevada continue to be “hot spots” and the virus has popped up in other new locations in the US.
+For maps, see the Worm and Germs blog.

 Canine influenza is clinically indistinguishable from other canine respiratory infections.
 Clinically it can range from mild to severe disease, with severe disease more likely to occur in juvenile, naïve and stressed animals, and in conjunction with co-infections.

 The incubation period is typically only 2-4 days.
 Dogs can shed large amounts of virus for a day or two before showing clinical signs.
 For H3N8, shedding after illness is a week or less.
 H3N2 typically has a shedding period of 2-3 weeks and in some cases up to 28 days.
 This makes it higher risk for spreading.

 What precautions should Canadian shelters take with imported dogs?